 d.
 Driveways near an un-signalized intersection shall be located a minimum of 75 feet from the intersection.
-CDOT may reduce this requirement based on analysis of safety and operational conditions of the intersection.
+CDOT may reduce this requirement based on analysis of safety and operational conditions of the intersection or for driveways serving individual dwellings and driveways serving duplex, triplex, or quadraplex buildings.

 e.
 Driveways near a signalized intersection shall be located a minimum of 200 feet from the intersection.
-If the property frontage is less than 200 feet, CDOT may reduce this requirement based on analysis of safety and operational conditions of the intersection.
+CDOT may reduce this requirement based on analysis of safety and operational conditions of the intersection or for driveways serving individual dwellings and driveways serving duplex, triplex, or quadraplex buildings.